yashsinha1611/sfdocs_Build_AI/docs/Quick_Start/azure.md

 1. Choose subscription, resource group, virtual network name, subnet name, GatewaysubnetName, allowedIpAddr, System Assigned Identity, Admin username, Authentication type, admin key, storage accountName, Storage Account keys
   - **Resource Group** –  Select the existing resource group which was created earlier while creating the virtual network.
-  -	**Region** – Select the same region as of Virtual network.
+  -	**Region** – Select the same region as of Virtual network
- -	**Virtual Network Name** – Provide the same name of virtual Network created on pre-requisites.
+ -	**Virtual Network Name** – Provide the same name of virtual Network created on pre-requisites
-     - Subnet Name/ Gatewaysubnet – Provide the name of the subnet name created on pre-requisites.
+     - SubnetName: provide the subnet which you added under the service endpoint
+     - GatewaysubnetName: provide the subnet which you not added under the service endpoint
-     - Subnet is used for all the virtual machines created under this subnet range and Gateway subnet will sends the client requests to the snappyflow.
+     - Subnet is used for all the virtual machines created under this subnet range and Gateway subnet will sends the client requests to the snappyflow
- -	**Allowed Ip Cidr** – Provide IP address range to allow to access snappyflow or keep as default (0.0.0.0/0) which gives provision to all to access snappyflow.
+ -	**Allowed Ip Cidr** – Provide IP address range to allow to access snappyflow or keep as default (0.0.0.0/0) which gives provision to all to access snappyflow
  -	**System Assigned identity** – Select  `True` which will assign owner role assignment
  -	**Admin Username** – Admin username is the username for SSH into the Snappyflow server VM (Virtual Machine)
  -	**Admin Key**  – Use `ssh-keygen -t rsa -b 2048` to generate your SSH key pairs in the Linux machine.
-Provide a public key in admin key column and use the private key to ssh to VM or use the azure portal itself to create the public keys. <br/><br/>
+Provide a public key in admin key column and use the private key to ssh to VM or use the azure portal itself to create the public keys <br/><br/>
      **Steps to create the public key from the azure portal:**

      - Navigate to Azure portal